Djok0/LED-parallel-port/README.md

 # LED-parallel-port
-Light up LEDs using the parallel port in C
+Power ON/OFF LEDs using the parallel port in C

 The point of this code is to use the parallel port to light up LEDs that are connected to it.
 You can read more here: https://wndlpt.sourceforge.io/lpt/